Real Humans of Georgetown McDonough’s MBA Class of 2022

 What do you think is your most valuable or differentiating contribution to the Class of 2022?

-Fun fact that didn’t get included on your application?
+Fun fact that did not get included on your application?

 Post-MBA career interests?